How To Spend a Perfect Day In Prague

 Alphonse Mucha Museum

-Before heading to Wenceslas Square you can make a stopover at the nearby Alphonse Mucha Museum.
-This museum is dedicated to the life and work of famous Czech artist Alphonse Mucha, with over 100 exhibits of paintings, drawings, and other works of his unique ART NOUVEAU style.
+Before continuing your journey to Wenceslas Square, indulge in a captivating detour at the nearby Alphonse Mucha Museum.
+This remarkable establishment pays homage to the life and artistic legacy of the renowned Czech maestro, Alphonse Mucha.
+Step into a world adorned with over 100 exhibits, showcasing his breathtaking paintings, intricate drawings, and a captivating array of works that epitomize his distinctive ART NOUVEAU style.

 Wenceslas Square (Václavské náměstí)